saraygrjim/EpiSim/README.md

 # **Usage** #
 `EpiSim`  has a mandatory argument that shall be given with `--file` and shall consist of a path to a `.grj` file.

-EpiSim provides additional information with the command `--help`.
-If no more directives are given, pgnparser prints out an error message.
+`EpiSim` provides additional information with the command `--help`.
+If no more directives are given, `EpiSim` prints out an error message.

 To execute the tool you have to execute the next command in the EpiSim directory